carsonswope/sports_scheduler/README.md

 ## Features still to come

 The Sport Scheduler is still in the MVP stage, and is being constantly upgraded with features on features.
 Coming soon is an auto-schedule feature, which can either make suggestions for new games in unscheduled leagues in a one-by-one or day-by-day format, or simply automatically generate the schedule for a given league or leagues given a set of game dates.
+Shortly after that is implemented, you can expect a 'Webpage' tab to appear, where users will be able to design a custom website around their schedules for their customers to visit, complete with announcements, contact info, and everything else the manager of a sports league would want on their website.

 ## Technology